Be-Secure/BeS-dev-kit/README.md

 1. Python 3.x
 2. GitHub personal access token (classic).
 3. Set all the variables under [config](acc-config.cfg) file.

+## Keep in mind

-4. Make sure the format of the version is correct under [BeSLighthouse/issues](https://github.com/Be-Secure/BeSLighthouse/issues).
+1. Make sure the format of the version is correct under [BeSLighthouse/issues](https://github.com/Be-Secure/BeSLighthouse/issues).
-5. Please provide the name of the project exactly as is given in their repository.
+2. Name of the project is case-sensitive.
+Please provide the name of the project exactly as is given in their repository.

     ` Note:- Make sure you give the complete path to the directories`